SpeedPlay-APK/.github/profile/README.md

 **Step 2: Download the APK File**

-Search for SpeedPlay APK on a trusted third-party website and download the latest version of the file.
+Search for SpeedPlay.
+XYZ on a trusted third-party website and download the latest version of the file.

 ![image](https://github.com/user-attachments/assets/88178132-b1a9-4597-8b76-d90b636adb76)